erick-rivas/django-reference/models/README.md

 # Models

-Represents the model definitions of the application (database)
+Represents the **extensions** of model definitions \
+In most cases the entire models are generated automatically by seed-builder in (seed/models) folder

 ## Table of content